merweeeeen/gdsAssessment/assessment2/README.md

         }
     }
     ```
-6. Take the "IdToken" and add it into the "Headers" portion in Postman.
-The example is shown below.
+6. Insert the "IdToken" into the "Headers" portion in Postman as shown in the example below and the success response would be shown.
 ![alt text](./assets/success.png)